DamieMegah/finance-tracker/README.md

 ## Tech Used

 * React + Vite
+* lucide-react
 * Recharts (for charts)
 * LocalStorage for persistence
 * Simple CSS layout

 ## Why i use the Tech stack

-*React is smooth and condusive for an app that renders many components and it has some cool libraries like " lucide-react and recahrts" which can be use for better visualization of numeric data.
+*React is smooth and condusive for an app that renders many components and it has some cool libraries like " lucide-react and recharts" which can be use for UI icons and better visualization of numeric data.

 *Vite was use for fast development.